 Join the Journey for Home!

-CBF of North Carolina’s Welcome Ride is returning this year to raise awareness and funds for the Welcome House Community Network (WHCN)!
+CBF of North Carolina’s Welcome Ride Raises Awareness and Funds for the Welcome Network.

-From October 1-7, CBFNC Executive Coordinator Larry Hovis will cycle for seven days from the North Carolina mountains to the coast as part of the state-wide 2023 Cycle North Carolina ride.
-Building on our existing partnership with CBF field personnel, Marc and Kim Wyatt, in 2020, CBFNC established the Welcome Network as a signature missions program of CBFNC, with a goal to establish Welcome House ministries in every North Carolina city and town, providing a tangible expression of the call to love the stranger and to invite them into God’s beloved community as a neighbor.
+On October 5-11, CBFNC Executive Coordinator Larry Hovis will cycle for seven days from the North Carolina mountains to the coast as part of the state-wide 2025 Cycle North Carolina ride.
+Welcome Network is a collaborative ministry that provides a tangible expression of every disciple’s call to love the stranger and to invite them into God’s beloved community as neighbor (Matt.25: 35-36).
+The Welcome Network empowers, connects and inspires local congregations to engage in ministries of welcome in their communities.
 The money raised during Welcome Ride will be used by CBFNC to grow our ability to support and empower congregations across our state to engage in ministries of welcome in their communities.

 2 ways to get involved

-- Follow Larry and his Welcome Ride team as they bike from the mountains to the coast on CBFNC’s Facebook and Instagram pages.
-We will share daily photos, videos and updates along the bike route.
+2. See updates from Larry and his Welcome Ride team as they bike from the mountains to the coast on CBFNC’s Facebook and Instagram pages.

-Click HERE to read about the Welcome House Community Network.
+Click HERE to read about the Welcome Network.

 Stories of Welcome